Skip to Content

 • Hard water: mineral buildup can reduce spray-arm flow, restrict drains, and make “doesn’t clean” problems look like a major failure.

-• Humidity: moisture + time can worsen door gasket issues and cabinet damage if a small leak keeps happening.
+• Humidity: moisture plus time can worsen door gasket issues and cabinet damage if a small leak keeps happening.

-• Part corrosion: clamps, springs, and some metal components may rust sooner in coastal or very humid areas.
+• Part corrosion: clamps, springs, and some metal components may rust sooner in humid or coastal conditions.

 7) Safety and leak concerns

-If you’re dealing with leaks, visible rust, or damaged wiring, that can tip the scale toward replacement — especially if the unit is already in the later years of its expected lifespan.
+If you are dealing with leaks, visible rust, or damaged wiring, that can tip the scale toward replacement, especially if the unit is already in the later years of its expected lifespan.

-Important: Don’t keep running cycles with an active leak.
+Important: Do not keep running cycles with an active leak.
 Even small leaks can damage cabinets, flooring, and subflooring over time.

-8) Get a professional diagnosis (so you don’t guess wrong)
+8) Get a professional diagnosis so you do not guess wrong

 Request service or call (352) 726-7530.